-Box 24-2.
+))) Box 24-2.
 Use of Compost at a Landfill

 Pendley (2005) demonstrated the economic advantages of using compost as daily cover in a landfill.
 The quality of the compost used in this way is not critical.
 Compost can also be used for erosion control at a landfill site and in land reclamation projects associated with landfill final cover and strip mining.
 The direct economic benefit of using compost as a landfill cover is derived from avoidance of the cost of hauling cover material from an off-site location.
-Some indirect economic benefits include the fact that less landfill space is required, market costs associated with using the compost for agriculture are reduced.
+Some indirect economic benefits include the fact that less landfill space is required, market costs associated with promoting the product are eliminated, and quality control costs associated with using the compost for agriculture are reduced.